dlepex/typeinst/README.md

 2. Type variables cannot be substituted by:
 	- "anonymous" non-empty struct [solution: use named types or type alias]
 	- "anonymous" non-empty interface [solution: the same]
-3. Functions w/o receiver (except constructors) cannot be generic. [solution: use methods instead; ultimately generic types based on empty struct can be used as dummy receivers].
+3. Functions w/o receiver (except constructors) cannot be generic. [solution: if you really need a generic function you can use [ESGT](#empty-singleton-generic-types).
 4. [Read generic package section](#generic-package)
 5. Not all errors are checked during code generation, some of them will potentially result in uncompilable code:
 	- non generic code in generic package